Autism Affect Motor Skill Development: What Parents Miss

 • Problems reproducing movements

-• Irritable or wooden gestures of body member
+• Irritable or wooden gestures of a body member

 These difficulties may turn simple tasks difficult and even frustrating to the child.